-Resting along the western shoreline of Europe, Spain and Portugal sit, staring out across the enormous blue of the Atlantic Ocean.
+Resting along the western shoreline of Europe, sit Spain and Portugal, juxtaposing against the enormous blue of the Atlantic Ocean.
 Prior to 1521, the massive body of water was a mystery, a hope, and an opportunity to explore and expand.
 At first, the countries were unsure of what they would discover once venturing into the unknown.
-Wishing for trade, riches, and new lands, they paid explorers to set sail and follow the ocean currents.
+Wishing for trade, riches, and new lands, they funded explorers to set sail and follow the ocean currents.
 Fortunately, Spain and Portugal were among the first countries to benefit from overseas exploration.

 Beginning exploration in 1418, Portuguese began the sailing trend.
 After Christopher Columbus made his first voyage in 1492, Portugal was pleased to find an entire continent hiding across the waves.
 Soon, other countries were interested in sharing in the wealth of the “New World.”